Canadian Mexicans

-Canadian Mexicans are Mexican citizens who have Canadian ancestry or are immigrants from Canada.
+Canadian Mexicans are Mexican citizens with Canadian ancestry or immigrants from Canada.

 An important Canadian-descended group is the Plautdietsch-speaking "Russian" Mennonites and their descendants, who emigrated from Canada to Mexico starting in 1922.

 History

 Early immigration

 Individuals born in what is now Canada have been present in Mexico since the early republic.
-For example, the Quebec-born Michel Branamour Menard was a settler of Mexican Texas and became a Mexican citizen.
+For example, the Quebec-born Michel Branamour Menard was a settler in Mexican Texas and became a Mexican citizen.

+In 1851, French Canadian doctor Jean Auguste Clouthier settled in Sinaloa.
+He is an ancestor of the Clouthier political family.

 An important Canadian immigrant was engineer Carlos Henry Bosdet, who set up the first telephone line in Mexico in 1878.

 Canadian immigrants were first tabulated in the 1900 census.
 A total of 140 individuals, 102 men and 38 women, were counted.

 Mennonite immigration

 The ancestors of the Mennonites living in Mexico arrived via Canada.
-Migration to Mexico took place mainly in the years 1922 to 1927, with smaller groups coming after World War II.
+Migration to Mexico took place mainly from 1922 to 1927, with smaller groups coming after World War II.

 The 1930 census counted 7,779 Canadian immigrants; 3,862 men and 3,917 women.
 Most, but not all, of these immigrants were Mennonites.

 The first settlers moved to the State of Chihuahua (near Cuauhtemoc) and Durango (near Nuevo Ideal).
 Later daughter-settlements in other states were established (San Luis Potosí, Sinaloa, Sonora, Zacatecas, Campeche, Quintana Roo and Tamaulipas).
 Today, there are about 100,000 Mennonites in Mexico.